A smooth transition to big school can have a lasting impact on a child’s education.

 - Keep new things to a minimum: Children take great comfort from the familiar, so avoid starting any new extra-curricular activities during the first term

-- Connect with friends on arrival: knowing how to make friends is critical to successful transition.
+- Connect with friends on arrival: knowing how to make friends is critical to a successful transition.
 Parents can foster these relationships by inviting children to play after school or on weekends

 - Give your child time to settle in: as your child becomes more familiar with school and the classroom context, connections with their peers and teachers improve, as will coping strategies